Mahmoud9-dev/Mahmoud9-dev/README.md

 I'm a passionate Junior Full-Stack Engineer who loves crafting efficient, scalable, and user-friendly applications using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
 My journey in tech is fueled by an insatiable curiosity and a desire to solve complex problems through clean, maintainable code. 🚀

 I focus on delivering high-quality software that emphasizes performance, security, and maintainability, while constantly striving to learn and implement the best practices in web development.
-Whether it's building projects from scratch or enhancing existing applications, I enjoy the challenge of transforming ideas into solutions.ش
+Whether it's building projects from scratch or enhancing existing applications, I enjoy the challenge of transforming ideas into solutions.